benkuper/Chataigne/README.md

 ## Using the software

-Compiled versions for Windows, Mac OSX and Linux are available at : http://benjamin.kuperberg.fr/chataigne/#download If beta versions are available, they will show up on this page.
+Compiled versions for Windows, Mac OSX and Linux are available at : http://benjamin.kuperberg.fr/chataigne/#download

+If beta versions are available, they will show up on this page.

 If you wish to test the latest features and commits, the bleeding-edge section is generated at each commit.

+## Getting Started

+You can start by checking the Amazing Chataigne Documentation, made with love ! https://chataigne-goldengeek.gitbook.io/chataigne/

+Also you can watch tutorials from the website and follow the interactive guide from withing the application.

 ## Building the software